 Applicant shall provide a brief history.
 The history should include maps detailing where the company currently provides service or the towns that are included in the Communications Union District.

-Applicant shall indicate their experience and/or their partner(s)’s experience provisioning broadband Internet to residential and business customers.
+Applicant shall indicate their experience and/or their partner(s) ’s’s experience provisioning broadband Internet to residential and business customers.
 Applicant should be able to demonstrate a history of deploying broadband technologies in rural or other hard to serve areas.

 Business Plan and Financial History